 4. Will a credit card cause me to go into debt?

-A credit card is very similar to a short-term loan, meaning that you have to pay off that loan within a certain amount of time to avoid charged interest.
-If you pay off your credit card balance in full at the end of the billing cycle, no interest will be added.
+Credit card statements come with a minimum payment you must make each month to keep your credit account in good standing.
+Yet, only paying the minimum amount isn’t always the best option.
+If you’re financially able to, you should pay as much of your bill as possible to avoid paying interest on a larger sum.
+If you pay off your credit card balance in full at the end of the billing cycle, you won’t be charged interest.
 To avoid debt, pay off your bill as soon as you can, and avoid spending more than you can afford.

 5. Can I get a credit card if I have no credit history?